sidecartridge/sidecart-site-dev-docs/configuration.md

 1. **BETA Release Workflow**: This caters to users who are interested in testing the latest features and providing valuable feedback.
 It allows us to incorporate user experiences into development, ensuring that the software meets a wide range of needs and use cases.

-2. **STABLE (or Latest) Release Workflow**: Aimed at users who prioritize stability and reliability.
+2. **STABLE Release Workflow**: Aimed at users who prioritize stability and reliability.
 This workflow focuses on delivering a polished and thoroughly tested version of the software, thereby reducing support queries and enhancing user satisfaction.

 This is controlled through the `LATEST_RELEASE_URL` parameter in the configuration.

-If `LATEST_RELEASE_URL` points to `http://atarist.sidecart.xyz/version.txt``, users will be notified about the availability of a new STABLE (or latest) release.
+If `LATEST_RELEASE_URL` points to `http://atarist.sidecart.xyz/version.txt`, users will be notified about the availability of a new STABLE (or latest) release.

-If `LATEST_RELEASE_URL` points to `http://atarist.sidecart.xyz/beta.txt``, users will be alerted when a new BETA release is available.
+If `LATEST_RELEASE_URL` points to `http://atarist.sidecart.xyz/beta.txt`, users will be alerted when a new BETA release is available.

 In both cases, the SidecarT board will check for the latest release and display a blinking exclamation mark at the right side of the current version number at the top bar of the Configurator application.